How To Design A Website: A Cincinnati Web Designer's Step-by-Step Process

 Cluttered content is one of the most common design errors I encounter.
 Websites with proper space appear more polished and are easier to navigate.
 I suggest:

-- Paragraph line heights range from 1.4 to 1.5 meters
+- Paragraph line heights range from 1.4 to 1.5

 - Headings with font sizes at least 1.5 times larger than paragraphs